-Dr. Pierse completed an intensive and comprehensive rotation in Anesthesia as a requirement of his residency training.
-After finishing residency, every oral and maxillofacial surgeon must then undergo an office-based evaluation with state board examiners.
-The surgeon performs a series of procedures on patients under moderate-deep sedation while being evaluated for overall patient care and safety.
+Dr. Pierse completed an intensive and comprehensive rotation in anesthesia as a requirement of his residency training and certification.
+After finishing residency, every Oral and Maxillofacial Surgeon must then undergo an office-based evaluation with state board examiners.
+Dr. Pierse performs a series of procedures on patients under moderate-deep sedation while being evaluated for overall patient care and safety.
 Furthermore, the examiners conduct an oral examination with the surgeon and staff, evaluating proficiency in emergency management.
 Only then will the state board allow the surgeon to practice sedation in an office-based setting.

 Dr. Pierse has completed these requirements and maintains licensure to administer all forms of anesthesia in the state of Arizona.
-Learn more below about the methods he uses to promote patient comfort and safety.
+Below are the methods Dr. Pierse uses to promote patient comfort and safety.

 Local anesthesia, such as lidocaine, temporarily reduces or eliminates sensation in the area of treatment.
 On their own, these medications do not affect the patient’s state of consciousness or help them sleep through the procedure.
 Dr. Pierse uses local anesthesia in every surgical procedure.
 He typically combines this with other anesthetic methods, though patients may receive local anesthesia alone for procedures such as minor soft tissue surgeries and simple tooth extractions.